Skip to main content

 Medicaid self-directed care programs for seniors in Colorado

 Colorado now routes new IHSS and CDASS access through Community First Choice.
-The state says that newly enrolled members can access IHSS directly through CFC and newly enrolled members can access CDASS directly through CFC.
+The state says newly enrolled members can access IHSS and CDASS directly through CFC.
 Current waiver members who already use those services may stay under their waiver temporarily until transition at their next Continued Stay Review.

 This is a big reason many older articles are already outdated.
 Colorado’s transition year runs through June 30, 2026, and the state says waiver-based access to those transitioned services ends after that.
 Families should ask which model they are actually using now: CFC only, EBD plus CFC, or an older waiver authorization still waiting to be moved.